zinqlabs/stagehand/README.md

 These models can be specified when initializing the `Stagehand` instance or when calling methods like `act()` and `extract()`.

-#### Adding a New Model

-To add a new model to Stagehand, follow these steps:

-1. **Define the Model**: Add the new model name to the `AvailableModel` type in the `LLMProvider.ts` file.
-This ensures that the model is recognized by the system.

-2. **Map the Model to a Provider**: Update the `modelToProviderMap` in the `LLMProvider` class to associate the new model with its corresponding provider.
-This mapping is crucial for determining which client to use.

-3. **Implement the Client**: If the new model requires a new client, implement a class that adheres to the `LLMClient` interface.
-This class should define all necessary methods, such as `createChatCompletion`.

-4. **Update the `getClient` Method**: Modify the `getClient` method in the `LLMProvider` class to return an instance of the new client when the new model is requested.

 ## How It Works